 A little while ago, on August 7, Avaya announced they had appointed Jim Chirico, who was the Chief Operating Officer and Global Sales Leader at the time, to Chief Executive Officer.
-This transition was officially effective just the beginning of this month, October 1st, and we’re now beginning to hear about some of the plans the provider has for a hopeful future.
+This transition was officially effective at just the beginning of this month, October 1st, and we’re now beginning to hear about some of the plans the provider has for a hopeful future.

 And way back in August, Jim had explained that he was “excited to have the opportunity to lead Avaya at a critical point in its history,” that critical point being their plan for restructuring after declaring Chapter 11 Bankruptcy.
 Emerging as a new public company, Jim said he will work closely with the former CEO Kevin Kennedy, “to ensure a smooth transition as [they] continue the process to emerge from chapter 11.”

 Jim explained that Avaya planned to entire this next chapter in their history with “unique strengths and a new capital structure.”
-A few months ago these were mostly just hopeful words, but earlier this week we had heard a bit more from Avaya’s newest CEO and can see how the plan to move forward is beginning to shape up.
+A few months ago these were mostly just hopeful words, but earlier this week we had heard a bit more from Avaya’s newest CEO and can see how their plan to move forward is beginning to shape up.
 So far, we’ve seen new products come out like their Equinox Meetings solutions, so safe to say Avaya isn’t slowing down.

 A Vote of Confidence

-In his most recent blog post from October 4th, Jim explained just exactly why he is so confident in Avaya’s ability to not only regain its footing on solid ground, but grow to be a leading competitor in the space once again.
+In his most recent blog post from October 4th, Jim explained just exactly why he is so confident in Avaya’s ability to not only regain its footing on solid ground but grow to be a leading competitor in the space once again.
 Described as a self-proclaimed “unfair advantage,” the foundation for Avaya’s future is already laid out with an existing installed base of more than 130,000 customers in 220,000 locations.
 He also broke down three key aspects of Avaya that help the provider stand out: